Amazinggracee/The-budget-app/README.md

 I would like to thank Microverse for the immense support.
 I would also like to thank  Gregoire Vella on Behance for this amazing design!
+I will also want to thank my peers in microverse, especially those that helped me to unblock.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>